bennycode/ts-node-starter/README.md

 In the ["package.json" file](./package.json) you will also discover a "main" property which defines the entry point to your library when it gets imported by other developers.
 The value of the "main" property has to point to the transpiled JavaScript code.

-### Build a standalone app
+### Build a CLI

 **Source Code**

-If you just want to write and run a Node.js app, checkout ["src/start.ts"](./src/start.ts).
+If you want to build a CLI tool for Node.js, you can have a look at ["src/cli.ts"](./src/cli.ts).

 **References**

-You can start your application by executing `yarn start`.
-If you want to debug your code, run `yarn debug` ([Debug Instructions](https://dev.to/typescripttv/debug-your-node-js-app-with-chrome-devtools-4c98)).
+In the ["package.json" file](./package.json) you will also discover a "bin" property which defines the executable name of your tool and the entry point to its transpiled JavaScript code.

+If you don't want to publish a CLI, simply remove the "bin" property and the CLI script.

 ## Conventions